 Ctrl+O) or by “drag and drop” from a file manager window.

-The loaded images are displayed as thumbnail images in the image selector part of the GUI.
+The loaded files are displayed as thumbnail images in the image selector part of the GUI.

 Note that the thumbnail size can be changed with the slider control just beneath the thumbnail display area.

-The images can also be sorted by name or date by clicking on the appropriate button.
+The files can also be sorted by name or date by clicking on the appropriate button.

-Clicking on any thumbnail selects that image.
-The selected image is highlighted by a red border.
+Clicking on any thumbnail selects that file.
+The selected file is highlighted by a red border.
 Double clicking on a thumbnail should display the full size image, using your default image viewing application.

 The keyboard shortcut